 - The applicant must be 18 years of age or older.

-The applicant must be an independent filmmaker working on an original project.
-For the purposes of this program, IDA defines an independent filmmaker as a content creator who both owns the copyright of his or her work and has full artistic, budgetary, and editorial control of the documentary project.
-Documentaries being produced for or under the direction of a third party, such as a broadcast entity, university, foundation or nonprofit organization are ineligible.
+- The applicant must be an independent producer and/or director of the original project.
+For the purposes of this program, an independent filmmaker is a content creator who both owns the copyright of their work and has full artistic, budgetary, and editorial control of the documentary project.
+Documentaries being produced for or under the direction of a third party, such as a broadcast entity, university, foundation, or nonprofit organization (excluding a fiscal sponsor) are ineligible.

-Student films are ineligible.
+- Student films are ineligible.

 The IDA+XRM Media Incubator supports short character-driven vérité documentary films from around the globe, with an emphasis on emerging filmmakers and new perspectives.
 Both a fund and a mentorship program, the Incubator provides production and post-production grants and mentorship from Academy and Emmy award-nominated directors to filmmakers crafting immersive character-driven observational shorts.
 Inclusion and diversity, both in terms of the filmmaking team and subject matter, are a priority of the fund.